-Moreover you're only charged with assault in Imperial-controlled holds, whereas the Stormcloaks won't give you a bounty at all because they are outright hostile toward the Thalmor and will kill them on-sight.
+Moreover, you're only charged with assault in Imperial-controlled holds, whereas the Stormcloak holds won't give you a bounty at all because they are outright hostile toward the Thalmor and will kill them on sight.

 Notice that after you deliver Klimmek's supplies to the chest outside High Hrothgar, they never seem to be removed by the Greybeards?
-Well, maybe because the Greybeards are using the chest (which is outside in the snow) as a fridge.
+Well, that could be because the Greybeards are using the chest (which is outside in the snow) as a fridge.

 Paarthurnax's name translates as "Ambition Tyranny Cruelty".
 Common belief is that this is either A) evidence that Paarthurnax poses a far greater threat to mortals than he seems, or B) evidence that he's fighting his inherent nature far more strongly and nobly than it first seemed, since a dragon's personality is apparently inherently tied to their names.
 The truth is neither: If Paarthurnax's name reflects his true nature in a language only dragons were supposed to understand, why would his nature, which to the minds of dragons is dominance over mortals, be considered tyrannical or cruel?
 The answer: His name reflects tyranny and cruelty as the aspiring leader of the dragons, which is further reinforced by Odahviing's comment once you defeat Alduin and return from Sovngarde - "Not all dragons will follow his tyrannical Way of the Voice".
 This means that despite his efforts, Paarthurnax may not even be defying his nature at all: His nature is to betray and oppress dragonkind.